teamholmes/pairingsmalltest/readme.md

 ### multiplyBy

-### create a function that when called with a number, that number becomes the multipler of all subsequent calls.
+reate a function that when called with a number, that number becomes the multipler of all subsequent calls.

-heroes
+### heroes

 create a function that returns only the bad superheros from the array of provided characters.
 Heroes are categorised as having a property of isEvil: true and they SHOUT their names alphabetically!